3arthh4ckDevelopment/3arthh4ck-Fabric/README.md

 By default, any message prefixed with a `+` will be handled as command, e.g. `+bind clickgui RShift` to set the default gui key to the Right Shift.

-Because of bloat, some of the more complicated Settings are hided by default.
+Because of bloat, some of the more complicated Settings are hidden by default.
 You can find those by using the Settings module.

 <details>
 <summary> Proxy/PingBypass (not yet implemented) </summary>